Senate Republicans consider keeping health care tax on wealthy

-WASHINGTON — As negotiations continue on a new version of the Senate Republican health care bill, there is growing movement towards keeping some taxes on wealthy Americans in place, a decision that could anger some conservatives but appease moderates in their search for a compromise.
+WASHINGTON — As negotiations continue on a new version of the Senate Republican health care bill, there is growing movement towards preserving some taxes on wealthy Americans, a decision that could anger some conservatives but appease moderates in the search for a compromise.

-The move could reduce the proposed cuts in Medicaid spending and provide for additional funding for opioids, two things currently under discussion among Republican senators.
+The move could reduce the proposed cuts in Medicaid spending and provide for additional spending on opioid treatment, two issues currently under discussion among Republican senators.

-It could also help the Republicans’ politically by making it harder for Democrats to argue that the GOP plan is little more than tax break for the wealthy and health care cut for those most in need.
+It could also help the Republicans politically by making it harder for Democrats to argue that the GOP plan is little more than a tax break for the wealthy and a health-care cut for those most in need.
 The first draft of the GOP plan proposed cutting more than $770 billion to Medicaid and almost an equal amount in taxes.

-The taxes imposed on wealthier Americans in the Affordable Care Act include a 3.8 percent tax on investment income on people making more than $200,000, a tax that brings in $172 billion over ten years, one of the biggest revenues sources in Obamacare.
+The taxes imposed on wealthier Americans in President Barack Obama's Affordable Care Act include a 3.8 percent tax on investment income for people making more than $200,000, a tax that brings in $172 billion over ten years, one of the biggest revenues sources in Obamacare.

 Sen. John Hoeven, R-N.D., said Wednesday that keeping the tax is part of the discussion.
 Will it be adopted?
 “We’ll see,” Hoeven said.